Codeine use while Breastfeeding

 A large case-control study of 504 children with neuroblastoma found a statistically significant 2.4-fold association of the disease with maternal use of opioid agonists during pregnancy and lactation.
 This finding was largely attributable to a 3.4-fold association with maternal codeine use.
 Opioid exposure during lactation had a 3.5-fold association while codeine exposure had a 5.1-fold association.
 Because neuroblastoma is a sympathetic nervous system tumor arising from the progenitor cells of the sympathetic ganglia and adrenal medulla, and because codeine does cross the placenta and is transferred to milk, the authors of this study speculate that codeine's neuroendocrine effects could disrupt adrenal gland development in the fetus and neonate thus contributing to neuroblastoma.

 A breastfed infant became increasingly sleepy and lethargic starting on day 7 of life.
 The infant developed gray skin and decreased milk intake on day 12 of life and died on day 13 of life.
-The infant's mother was taking acetaminophen with codeine prescribed for post-episiotomy pain at a codeine dose of 60 mg every 12 hours on days 1 and 2 postpartum, and 30 mg every 12 hours for 2 weeks.
-The mother was found to be a ultrarapid metabolizer of codeine who excreted very large amounts of morphine into her breastmilk.
-The authors later conducted a retrospective case-control study of 72 women who had taken codeine while breastfeeding found that 24% of the mothers reported decreased alertness in their infants which improved after codeine or breastfeeding discontinuation.
+The infant's mother was taking acetaminophen with codeine prescribed for post-episiotomy pain at a codeine dose of 60 mg every 12 hours on days 1 and 2 postpartum, and 30 mg every 12 hours for 2 weeks (although the dose was later reported to be 30 mg every 6 hours).
+The mother was found to be a ultrarapid metabolizer of codeine who excreted large amounts of morphine into her breastmilk.
+The role that codeine and its pharmacogenetics played in the infant’s death has been questioned.[2,13] The authors of the original case report later conducted a retrospective case-control study of 72 women who had taken codeine while breastfeeding found that 24% of the mothers reported decreased alertness in their infants which improved after codeine or breastfeeding discontinuation.
 The affected infants were more likely to have visited an emergency room for symptoms such as lethargy, poor feeding or breathing difficulties.
 Mothers with affected infants took an average of 1.62 mg/kg daily or codeine compared to an average of 1.02 mg/kg daily in mothers of unaffected infants.
 The lowest maternal dose reported cause symptoms in the breastfed infant was 0.63 mg/kg daily.
 Usually the mothers of affected infants also had signs of central nervous system depression.
 Another woman was also an ultrarapid codeine metabolizer in addition to the first case reported.
 She took 120 mg of codeine daily and her infant was very drowsy and fed poorly and the mother was sedated, nauseated, dizzy, and weak during codeine use.
 The mother transitioned to complete formula feeding by day 7 postpartum and noted a complete reversal of her infant's symptoms although she remained symptomatic.

 A study compared the frequency of drowsiness in breastfed infants whose mothers took acetaminophen plus codeine to infants whose mothers took acetaminophen alone.
 Infants exposed to codeine had a 16.7% frequency of drowsiness compared to 0.5% of those exposed to acetaminophen alone.
 Mothers having infants with drowsiness took about 50% higher doses of codeine than those with no drowsiness.